-Oculus Quest 2 review: VR just got leveled up
+Oculus Quest 2 review: The best VR experience for most people

 |503g / 1.1lbs

-The best part about having a significantly higher-resolution display is that all games, even the ones that aren't specifically optimized yet for the Oculus Quest 2, will get an immediate upgrade.
+The best part about having a significantly higher-resolution display is that all games got an immediate upgrade.
 This new display isn't just more pixel-dense though, it also runs at a higher framerate than the original Quest.
-At 90Hz, the Oculus Quest 2 feels palpably smoother than the Oculus Rift S, and dramatically smoother than the original Oculus Quest, which ran at 80Hz and 72Hz, respectively.
+At 120Hz, the Meta Quest 2 feels significantly smoother than the Oculus Rift S — which ran at 80Hz — and a full generational leap over the original Oculus Quest — which ran 72Hz.

-At 90Hz, the Oculus Quest 2 feels palpably smoother than the Oculus Rift S, and dramatically smoother than the original Oculus Quest
+The Meta Quest 2 only ran at 72Hz at launch but quickly received an update to run at 90Hz on all games and apps.
+2021's April v28 Quest 2 update further upgraded that to 120Hz, but only a select few games support this refresh rate.

-As of launch, Facebook has yet to roll 90Hz out support for developers officially, but many apps and experiences from Facebook (and developers on Sidequest) are already running in 90Hz, and the difference is readily apparent.
-Absolutely everything feels immediately smoother and more realistic, and a higher refresh rate also means that fewer people will have difficulty with motion sickness.
+Everything feels immediately smoother and more realistic when compared to the original Quest, and a higher refresh rate also means that fewer people will have difficulty with motion sickness.
 While motion sickness hasn't been a widespread problem in VR for half a decade now, there are still a few folks that experience it with lower refresh rates.

-Just as you would expect from a brand new video game console, the Oculus Quest 2 features a significant improvement in graphics quality when compared to the original Oculus Quest and is very much a "next-generation" console that's launching alongside the PS5 and Xbox Series S/X. Much of these improvements come from the brand-new Qualcomm Snapdragon XR2, a system-on-a-chip (SoC) that's more than three generations newer than the Snapdragon 835 found in the original Oculus Quest.
+Just as you would expect from a brand new video game console, the Meta Quest 2 features a significant improvement in graphics quality when compared to the original Oculus Quest and is very much a "next-generation" console that launched alongside the PS5 and Xbox Series S/X. Many of the improvements come from the brand-new Qualcomm Snapdragon XR2, a system-on-a-chip (SoC) that's more than three generations newer than the Snapdragon 835 found in the original Oculus Quest.

-The Oculus Quest 2 is very much a "next-generation" console launching alongside the PS5 and Xbox Series S/X.

-For reference, the Snapdragon 835 was a smartphone chipset released in March 2017, while the Snapdragon XR2 is a custom VR chipset based on 2020's Snapdragon 865.
-Along with the assumed performance difference expected in a chipset that's three years newer, Qualcomm has packed some brand new abilities like new shaders, support for 90Hz displays, the ability to push 3x higher resolution, and an 11x improvement in AI calculations.
+For reference, the Snapdragon 835 (in the original Quest) was a smartphone chipset released in March 2017, while the Snapdragon XR2 in the Quest 2 is a custom VR chipset based on 2020's Snapdragon 865.
+Along with the performance difference expected in a chipset that's three years newer, Qualcomm has packed some brand new abilities like new shaders, support for 120Hz displays, the ability to push 3x higher resolution, and an 11x improvement in AI calculations.

+While Meta didn't allow Quest 2-exclusive games at launch, the announcement of Resident Evil 4 VR marked a change in the company's strategy.
+Developers are no longer restricted from targeting just Quest 2.
+Meta has been encouraging developers to keep the original Oculus Quest in mind since there were well over one million active users as of April 2021, but it's becoming increasingly less common to see the original Quest hardware supported.

-Right now, there aren't any games built from the ground-up for the Quest 2 — Facebook isn't allowing this right now, anyway, but will in the future.
-Until then, we'll see Quest games get enhancements here and there throughout.
-In addition to a higher resolution and a smoother framerate, you'll notice changes like higher quality models, higher resolution textures, more distance and up-close detail everywhere, real-time lighting, bloom effects, better particles, and improved shaders.
+As a Quest 2 user, you can expect games to have a significantly higher resolution, a smoother framerate, higher-quality models, higher resolution textures, more distance, up-close detail, real-time lighting, bloom effects, better particles, and improved shaders when compared to the original Oculus Quest.

-We've put together a graphics comparison between the initial batch of games with enhancements for the Oculus Quest 2.
-While these are certainly noteworthy for several reasons, you should expect the gulf in visual quality to grow wider as developers have more time with the Quest 2.
+In addition to native Quest 2 games, the Quest 2 can stream PC VR games at 120Hz using the Virtual Desktop app or Oculus Air Link.
+That makes the Quest 2 the most affordable 120Hz PC VR headset around.
+It also doesn't need any wires to play PC VR games, as Oculus Air Link and Virtual Desktop can both stream these games over your home's Wi-Fi connection.
+There's even a Wi-Fi dongle from D-Link (opens in new tab) that'll let you play wirelessly without worrying about whether your router is good enough to handle it.

+But the 120Hz refresh rate is only available on apps and games that specifically call for the feature.
+120Hz is a massive paradigm shift for mobile VR, which, historically, was often relegated to 60 to 72Hz on most headsets.
+120Hz was previously only available for high-end PCs and expensive headsets like the Valve Index (which can max out at 144Hz), which means the Quest 2 is the most affordable way to play PC VR games without spending a massive chunk of change.

-The original Oculus Quest, while amazing in its own right, was very obviously held back by the aging mobile chipset that powered it.
-Even though the Oculus Quest 2 is also powered by a mobile chipset, three years of silicone advancements and a partnership with Facebook's own research division has yielded something even more impressive than I expected.
-Despite bumping the resolution up by 50% and increasing the refresh rate by 25%, the Quest 2 is lightning fast at everything it does.
+While impressive in its own right, the original Oculus Quest was very obviously held back by the aging mobile chipset that powered it.
+Even though the Meta Quest 2 is also powered by a mobile chipset, three years of silicon advancements and a partnership with Meta's research division have yielded something even more impressive than I expected.
+Despite bumping the resolution up by 50% and increasing the refresh rate by 25% at launch (a 60% refresh rate bump as of April 2021), the Quest 2 is quite fast at everything it does.

 From menus to loading times, the Quest 2 is a substantial improvement over the original in every way.
-While playing games, pressing the Oculus Home button instantly brings up the universal home menu.
-Likewise, clicking record video or take screenshot results in an instant response from the system, while the original might have taken a second or two (sometimes longer).
-Plus you'd occasionally see hitching and stuttering along the way — something I didn't experience on the Quest 2 at all.
+While playing games, pressing the Oculus Home button instantly brings up the universal home menu, and, better yet, that menu now floats over the top of most games as an overlay instead of taking you away from the game entirely as it used to.

+Likewise, clicking record video or taking screenshots results in an instant response from the system, while the original might have taken a second or two (sometimes longer).

+But performance on the Quest 2 isn't perfect.
+Over the years, Meta has added a boatload of new features that are impressive but, ultimately, are pretty taxing on the mobile chipset inside.
+The bright side is that this only happens when navigating system menus or browsing the Quest store and, even then, you'll likely only notice the stuttering when the system is doing more than once thing at a time.

-I can recall several times, even during the review period when I was directly comparing games between the two headsets, where the recorded video from the original Oculus Quest would become corrupted for no apparent reason.
+I can recall several times when I was directly comparing games between the two headsets, where the recorded video from the original Oculus Quest would become corrupted for no apparent reason.
 This is yet another thing I didn't experience on the Quest 2, and it all adds up to a more consistently flawless execution of what you might hope or expect from a VR console.

-Casting to a TV or Chromecast has also seen a significant improvement in some games, while just a slight improvement in others.
-Regardless of the reason, you'll find that people in the same room as you will also have a more enjoyable experience watching a 2D version of what's happening in VR thanks to higher quality video output and significantly lower latency between your actions and what's happening on the TV.
+Casting to a TV or Chromecast has also seen an improvement, although not quite as much as I was hoping for.
+Some games are still a pixellated mess that's not at all enjoyable to watch, while others perform just fine.
+These messy games will negatively affect the experience of folks in the same room as you trying to watch, which really is just unfortunate.
+Here's hoping Meta makes this more reliable in the future.

 Support for Wi-Fi 6 means faster downloads, a more consistent connection, and even better wireless streaming.
 We'll cover streaming performance in depth below, but know this: Wi-Fi 6 makes a substantial difference in wireless streaming performance.